 - Warm up before you go for your paddle!
 You can do your warm up either on or off the water.
 Get the blood pumping and the muscles warm.
 It will help prevent injury and also make the paddle a little more pleasant all round!

 - Plan ahead.
 Always sensible.
 Pack some energy foods, fruit and/or nuts.
 You might also want to pack a flask for a warm drink too.
 Also think about taking a set of dry clothes and coat if necessary (especially if you’re getting off the water for a while).
-A changing mat is also a brilliant peice of kit if there is no changing area where you are going.
+Make sure you take some extra layers too for if you begin to cool down on the water.
+A changing mat is also a brilliant piece of kit if there is no changing area where you are going.
 It keeps your feet warm while you change and stops heat escaping from your feet.

 - Think about the length of your session.
 Do you need a super long session while it’s a -10 wind chill on the water?
-Be sensible about the journey length and your abilities.
+Be sensible about the session length and your abilities.

 - Check the weather before you head out.
 Winter can be notoriously unpredictable (as can most months here in the UK).
-Checking the forecast can stop you getting into avoidable trouble.
+Checking the forecast can help stop you getting into avoidable trouble.
+The wind can make a huge difference when paddling on lakes and the sea.
+Look at wind speeds and direction to help plan your paddle.
 It’s also worth checking river levels too.
-Heavy rainfall through autumn and winter can change river patterns dramatically.
+Heavy rainfall through autumn and winter can change rivers quickly and dramatically.
 Always check the flow before heading out on a river.

 - Always carry a means to call for help.
 Important for every paddle.
-A phone in a dry pouch should suffice, but if you plan on many trips a GPS transmitter might be a good investment.
+A phone in a dry pouch will do the job.
+But if you plan on going further afield, a VHF radio may be a worthy investment.
+Make sure you know who to call if you do have an emergency, 999 and ask for the coastguard when at sea or on the Thames, and Fire & Rescue when inland.
 For more safety tips, click here.

 - Remember how much daylight we get… the days can be shorter than you think especially if the weather is already overcast.
 Planning is key.